smoli/dapentry/doc/Readme.md

 The VM keeps track of what operation within what stack frame accesses which register (read and write).
 This info can be used to update register values after the program is run.
 All operations depending on the updated register are re-executed.
+It works recursively but is kind of inefficient.

-This is probably a stupid idea and doesn't work recursively atm.
+This is probably a stupid idea.